brettfazio/OpenSesame/artifacts/architecture.md

 # Input/Output

 Besides local metadata that is read, the main I/O operation will be the user inputting touches or text to interact with the application.
-And the main output will be queries fetched from the backend.
+The main output will be queries fetched from the backend.
 There will be no file reading operations for which we have to specify handling errors.

 # Error Processing

-Error processing when dealing with errors from the backend (like querying or logging in) will be detective and thus just notify the user when an error occured.
+Error processing when dealing with errors from the backend (like querying or logging in) will be detective and thus just notify the user when an error occurred.
 With user errors, if there is an error currently being created (invalid text) the application will attempt to correct but if it is posthumous, then the error will simply be detected and logged.

 Errors will be, when possible, translated to user-friendly language in a pop-up window.